boyugou/boyugou.github.io/index.md

 ## About Me

 I am a first year M.S. student at The Ohio State University.
-I'm now working on AI Agents in [OSUNLP Group](https://twitter.com/osunlp), advised by [Prof. Yu Su](https://ysu1989.github.io/).
+I'm now working on AI Agents and LLMs in [OSUNLP Group](https://twitter.com/osunlp), advised by [Prof. Yu Su](https://ysu1989.github.io/).
 Before joining OSU, I obtained my bachelor’s degree in Computer Science from ShanghaiTech University in Shanghai, China, where I was advised by [Prof. Kewei Tu](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/) about Structure Prediction in NLP.

 **I'm seeking opportunities for a Ph.D degree.**